-Over the span of 5-7 years, there has been a slight decrease in annual cropped, forage and grassland areas (see Table).
-Wetlands and open water classifications showed large increases though this may be over estimated due to:

-- Precipitation Amounts Records from Environment Canada indicate that total precipitation at stations near Brandon were higher in 1999-2000 as compared to 1993-1994, with a mean increase of aapporximately 137 mm. - Classification effort- the 1993 image classification concentrated specifically on annual cropland to aid in delivery of the Westn Grains Transportation Payment Program.
-Greater Attention was paid to all classification categories on the 1999-2000 image classification.
+Over the span of 5-8 years, there has been a substantial change in forage cover; a 54% increase in land converted to forages (see Table).
+Annual Crop land decreased by 14%, likely coverted to forages.
+Wetlands and open water classifications may be slightly over estimated due to the fact that the 1994 image classification concentrated specifically on annual cropland to aid in the delivery of the Western Grains Transportation Payment Program.
+Greater attention was paid to all classification categories on the 1999-2002 image classification.

 Due to the small size, and tightly integrated nature of wetlands with other land cover categories such as grasslands and shrubs, they can be very difficult to quantify using course resolution imagery.
 A Prairie Habitat Joint Venture Habitat Monitoring Program coordinated by the Canadian Wildlife Service provides a detailed evaluation of wetland habitat trends in targeted areas of the prairies.
-Preliminary analysis indicated that there has been a net change of -3.0% in wetland areas from 1985-2000.
+Preliminary analysis indicated that there has been a net change of 4% in wetland areas from 1985-2000.

-Agricultural Capabilities in the Little Saskatchewan River Watershed
+Agricultural Capabilities in the Shell River Watershed